Standard permissions model

 Note: Personally Identifying Information (PII) includes phone numbers, birth dates, gender, etc.

-As the bottom row in the image above makes clear, a user cannot access Axiell Collections unless they are assigned to a role.
+As the bottom row in the image above makes clear, a user cannot access Axiell Collections unless they are assigned to a group.
 The following is a summary of permissions assigned to each group:

-Active directory / Collections role
+Active directory group / Collections role

 Details